 Panel System 1953

-When Finn Juhl designed houses and interiors, his objective was to create a so-called Gesamtkunstwerk: a humanistic-inspired work of art that makes use of all or many art forms.
-In his work it translated into a philosophy where furniture and space seamlessly become one well-balanced unit.
+When Finn Juhl designed a house or an interior, his objective was to create a so-called Gesamtkunstwerk.
+A humanistic-inspired work of art that makes use of all or many art forms.
+In his work, it translated into a philosophy where furniture and space seamlessly became one well-balanced unit.

-Contrary to many of his architect colleagues, he worked from the inside out starting with the function of each room and how that purpose was reflected in its interior design before he focused on the exterior.
+Contrary to many of his architect colleagues, Finn Juhl worked from an inside-out approach, starting with the function of each room and how that was reflected in its interior design before he focused on the exterior.

 About the Panel System

-The flexible system allows for cupboards and shelves to be moved around independently with limitless combinations of wood, colors and even textiles available.
+The flexible system allows for cupboards and shelves to be moved around independently with almost limitless combinations of wood, colors and even fabrics available.

 1953, relaunched in 2013

-Veneer in teak, walnut, oak, Oregon pine or painted.
+Teak, walnut, oak, ash, Oregon pine veneer or painted